 We’d love to hear what you’ve learned about culture

-Nurturing culture is particularly difficult for us, because we have 28 team members located remotely across 10 different countries on 3 continents.
+Nurturing culture is particularly difficult for us, because we have team members located remotely across different countries.
 Though there are many advantages to working remotely, developing and nurturing a great company culture is a challenge.
 Because we can’t rely on water-cooler chat, we have had to find solutions that are systematic and reproducible.

 In his book Delivering Happiness, Tony Hsieh describes how the culture of his first company deteriorated as the company grew.
 He came to loathe working there—so much so that he sold it.

 When Hsieh later became CEO of Zappos, he pledged not to make the same mistakes.
 The second half of Delivering Happiness describes some of the things he did to develop and nurture the culture at Zappos.

 One of “Tony’s crazy social experiments,” as his staff called them, particularly appealed to us.
 He decided to write a “culture book” to explain to newcomers what it was like to work at Zappos.
 But instead of simply writing a CEO’s “prescription” of what the culture should be, he asked all employees to write a short description of what the culture meant to them.
 He then compiled all of their contributions into a book and published it, unedited.
 You can read the Zappos Culture Book, free of charge, from here, and you can read a previous edition online here.

 The Zappos Culture Book appealed to us for the following reasons: